 - It’s important that the breading be seasoned at every step of the procedure.

-No matter if you’re making a parmigiana or a chicken Milanese, it all starts with the standard breading procedure.
-A standard breading procedure consists of flour, egg wash and breadcrumbs.
+It all starts with the standard breading procedure.
+A standard breading procedure consists of flour, egg wash, and breadcrumbs.

 Flour: Start by seasoning the all-purpose flour with salt and pepper and whisking until it is combined.

 Egg Wash: Whisking only eggs with salt and pepper, or eggs with a little bit of milk and salt and pepper can be used in this second procedure.

 Breadcrumbs: A simple seasoning of salt and pepper in a finely ground breadcrumb is perfect for this last and most important procedure.

 - 1. Slice the chicken breasts in half width-wise.

 - 2. Pound out each of them slightly so that it is about a ¼ inch thick.

 - 3. Set up your standard breading procedure.

 - 4. Dredge the pounded-out breasts 1 at a time completely coating in the flour, then egg-wash, and finally the bread crumbs.

 - 5. Fry them in olive oil until golden brown on each side, about 2-3 minutes per side.